kurutoga/distance_vector_router/README.md

 # Distance Vector Routers Simulation

 This project uses Bellman-Ford Algorithm to update routing tables for neighbouring Routers.
 This is completely implemented in Python.
+Used for CPTS 455 - Computer Networking Class.

 // Structure: